By life coach and mom, Janine Lloyd.

 Rule 6: Learn to manage your time

-Weekly planning and daily action lists can really make a huge difference to your days.
-Your weekly plan is a list of all the broader goals you want to achieve in the week.
+Monthly and weekly planning and daily action lists will make a big difference to your days.
+Your monthly plan is a list of all the broader goals you want to achieve, while the weekly list fleshes out the plan in more detail and the daily list is more of a to-do checklist.

-- Have spent more play time with your child.
+- Spend more time playing with your child.

-- Search the internet for accommodation in Durban/CT or wherever you want to go in your price range.
+- Search the internet for accommodation options in your price range.

 - Look through your diary and schedule an hour a day/or a few hours a week of meaningful, uninterrupted play time with your child.